Israt-Sharmin/Jenkins-elk/README.md

-# jenkins-elk-cloud
+# Jenkins-elk-cloud
-Simple repository using Cloudformation to deploy Jenkins and ELK Stack
+The repository using Cloudformation to deploy Jenkins and ELK Stack

 ## Objective: